-Saying goodbye to your cable bill can feel great, but you might find that you miss local news.
-If you’re determined to keep your monthly costs low, a simple antenna may be all you need.
+Leaving your cable bill can feel great, but you might find that you miss local news and the randomness of live TV.
+A simple antenna may do the trick if you still want to keep your monthly costs low.
 You can pick up a selection of local broadcast channels as long as you’re in range, and the quality is nothing to scoff at.
 Here are our picks for the best HDTV antennas you can buy right now.

 We’ll make sure to note the range for each antenna on our list.
-However, it may be worth your while to pick up a range extender too.
-Some of our picks are great for urban users, and others are perfect for suburbanites — it all comes down to your needs.
+However, you may want to grab a range extender too.
+Some of our selections are great for urban users, and others are perfect for suburbanites — it all comes down to your needs.
 Just don’t forget that you won’t get nearly the same list of channels as you would with a cable provider.